BBFA is a member-funded association committed to the fishermen and the salmon resource of the Bristol Bay region since 1966.

 Bristol Bay: World’s Largest Sockeye Salmon Run

 Bristol Bay is home to the largest sockeye salmon run in the world.
-The 2022 inshore Bristol Bay sockeye salmon run was a record with 79 million fish returning.
-Inshore harvest was 43.6 million sockeye.
+The 2023 Bristol Bay sockeye salmon harvest was 38 million.
 Wild sockeye salmon from Bristol Bay is enjoyed by consumers worldwide.
 Its firm, red flesh and delicate flavor make it one of the finest fresh, frozen and canned salmon on the market today.

 Bristol Bay is located in the Southeast corner of the Bering Sea in Alaska.
 Bristol Bay sockeye salmon begin their lives in the pristine tributaries and lakes of the region.
 Here the fingerling salmon spend the first year of their five-year life cycle before migrating out to sea.
 The sockeye salmon spend four years in the cold and clean waters of the Bering Sea and North Pacific.
 The sockeye salmon thrive on a plankton diet, and attain one of the highest levels of health-promoting omega-3 fatty acids found in any seafood.
 Completing their life cycle, the sockeye salmon migrate back to the rivers of their origin.